 - Clarify the goal: hydration, comfort, volume support, or mixed concerns.

-Where Desirial Injections for Clinics Fit in Intimate HA Care
+Where Desirial Fits in Intimate HA Practice

-Candidacy, Treatment Areas, and Baseline Documentation
+Candidacy, Treatment Areas, and Baseline Notes

-A conservative Desirial injections for clinics intake should document baseline tissue quality, pain pattern, sexual health concerns when relevant, and any visible dermatoses (skin conditions).
+A conservative intake for Desirial injections for clinics should document baseline tissue quality, pain pattern, sexual health concerns when relevant, and any visible dermatoses (skin conditions).
 Note prior vulvar surgery, childbirth trauma, radiation history, recurrent infections, autoimmune conditions, anticoagulant use, and delayed wound-healing risks.
 These factors do not automatically decide eligibility, but they shape referral thresholds and consent.

 Functional symptoms versus aesthetic goals